 Every person owning, operating, managing, or controlling any hotel or collecting payment for occupancy in any hotel shall collect the Hotel Occupancy Tax from their guests for the City of Allen.
-The City of Allen’s Hotel Occupancy Tax rate is 7 percent.
-The City’s tax is in addition to the 6 percent rate imposed by the State of Texas, which must be remitted separately to the State.
+The City of Allen’s Hotel Occupancy Tax rate is 7%.
+The City’s tax is in addition to the 6% rate imposed by the State of Texas, which must be remitted separately to the State.

 The tax defines hotel as a building in which members of the public obtain sleeping accommodations for a cost of $2 of more each day.
 This includes a hotel, motel, tourist home, tourist house, tourist court, lodging house, inn, rooming house, or bed and breakfast.
 This definition does not include hospitals, sanitariums or nursing homes.

 Revenue derived from the Hotel Occupancy Tax is used to promote tourism and the convention and hotel industry in Allen.
-Learn about the City's Hotel Occupancy Tax Grant.
+Learn how to apply for the City's Hotel Occupancy Tax Grant

 A report must be filed with the City if you are a sole owner, partnership, corporation or other organization that owns, operates, manages or controls any hotel or motel in the city of Allen, TX.